-NOTE 4 - FACTORING OF RECEIVABLES
+NOTE 5 - FACTORING OF RECEIVABLES

-During the three month period ended March 31, 2011, the Company entered into a factoring agreement with a certain banking institution on a non-recourse basis.
-The factoring of trade receivables under this agreement is accounted for as a sale.
-Under the terms of this factoring agreement, the Company transfers ownership of eligible trade receivables without recourse to the banking institution in exchange for cash.
-Proceeds on the transfer reflect the face value of the account less a discount.
-The discount is recorded to "financial expenses - net" within the Condensed Consolidated Statements of Operations.
+During the nine month period ended September 30, 2011, the Company entered into a factoring agreement amounting to \$1.2 million with a certain banking institution on a non-recourse basis.
+The factoring of trade receivables under this agreement was accounted for as a sale.
+Under the terms of this factoring agreement, the Company transferred ownership of eligible trade receivables without recourse to the banking institution in exchange for cash.
+Proceeds on the transfer reflected the face value of the account less a discount.
+The discount, amounting to \$12,000 during the nine month period ended September 30, 2011 was recorded to "financial expenses - net" within the Condensed Consolidated Statements of Operations.

 The receivables sold pursuant to this factoring agreement are excluded from trade receivables on the Condensed Consolidated Balance Sheets and are reflected as cash provided by operating activities on the Condensed Consolidated Statements of Cash Flows.
-The banking institution has no recourse to the Company's assets for failure of debtors to pay when due.
+The banking institution had no recourse to the Company's assets for failure of debtors to pay when due.

-The related commissions on the sales of trade receivables sold under these factoring agreements were recorded to "financial expenses - net" within the Condensed Consolidated Statements of Operations.
+The related commissions on the sales of trade receivables sold under these factoring agreements amounting to \$22,000 were recorded to "financial expenses - net" within the Condensed Consolidated Statements of Operations.

-NOTE 5 - CERTAIN TRANSACTIONS
+NOTE 6 - CERTAIN TRANSACTIONS

-During the first quarter of 2011 and prior to the Share Exchange, the Company raised approximately \$990,000 and issued approximately 803,000 ordinary shares through private placements.
+During the first quarter of 2011 and prior to the Share Exchange, InspireMD Ltd. raised approximately \$990,000 and issued approximately 803,000 ordinary shares through private placements.

-During the first quarter of 2011 and prior to the Share Exchange, the Company granted 600,294 stock options to employees and consultants at a cash exercise price of \$1.23 per share.
+During the first quarter of 2011 and prior to the Share Exchange, InspireMD Ltd. granted 600,294 stock options to employees and consultants at a cash exercise price of \$1.23 per share.
 The options had terms of four to ten years.

-On January 4, 2011, the Company entered into a convertible loan agreement with its distributer in Israel (the "Lender"), in the amount of \$100,000 subject to the following conditions:
+On January 4, 2011, InspireMD Ltd. entered into a convertible loan agreement with its distributer in Israel (the "Lender"), in the amount of \$100,000 subject to the following conditions:

-- the convertible loan does not bear annual interest; - in the event of a share exchange or similar transaction, the Lender shall have, at its sole discretion, the option to convert the loan into either (i) shares of the Company's common stock at a price of \$1.23 per share (\$10 as relates to Inspire MD), or (ii) the Company's product at a price of 400 euro per unit (which represents the market price for the Lender); - in the event that the Company does not close a share exchange or similar transaction by June 1, 2011, the Lender shall have the right to extend the loan and its terms for up to additional 6 months (as noted in note 1 the Share Exchange was closed on March 31, 2011); and - in no event shall the loan be repaid by the Company.
+- the convertible loan did not bear annual interest; - in the event of a share exchange or similar transaction, the Lender would have, at its sole discretion, the option to convert the loan into either (i) shares of the Company's common stock at a price of \$1.23 per share (\$10 as relates to InspireMD Ltd.), or (ii) the Company's product at a price of 400 euro per unit (which represents the market price for the Lender); - in the event that the Company did not close a share exchange or similar transaction by June 1, 2011, the Lender had the right to extend the loan and its terms for up to an additional 6 months (as noted in Note 1, the Exchange Agreement was closed on March 31, 2011); and - in no event was cash required to be repaid by the Company.